Ramith-D-Rodrigo/Java_Web_Server/README.md

 Step 2: Type "javac Main.java" in the terminal to compile the program.

-Step 3: Once compiled, type "java Main.java" in the terminal to run the program.
+Step 3: Once compiled, type "java Main" in the terminal to run the program.

 It will display the following message :-